 in names were a common occurrence before English spelling was standardized a few hundred

 years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Staffely have been found, including Staveley, Stavely, Staley, Stayley, Staveleigh and many more.

 Early Notables of the Staffely family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Staffely Notables in all our PDF Extended History products and printed products wherever possible.
+William Stayley or Staley (died 1678), was a victim of the 'Popish Plot,' was the son of William Staley, and carried on his...
+Another 133 words (10 lines of text) are included under the topic Early Staffely Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Staffely family to Ireland

 Some of the Staffely family moved to Ireland